 LOCRO: A stew-like soup, that reminds me of my mother’s ham and beans, but I am not sure them things are beans.
 After the lesson, I may be more clear.
 Not a goulash, but more of a soup.
 The one I ate the other day had ham.

 ASADO Baked… Asado means baked.
-When the say Asado they man baked beef.
+When they say Asado they mean roasted beef.
 When they say Carne that means beef.
 Carne is meat in English, but when you ask for carne you get beef.
 If you want chicken you have to say POLLO.

-They take various type of beef and bake it.
+They take various types of beef and bake it.
 I got to go.
 I am hungry now.
 Empanada binge yo me voy.

 Life is good.